Ulriksdal Palace: Outbuildings

 The Palace seen from the Edsviken in January 2007.

 The Palace Theatre, Confidencen, is situated in a building from the 1670s which was originally used as a horse riding house and later a guesthouse.
 In 1753, Queen Louisa Ulrika commissioned architect Carl Fredrik Adelcrantz to convert the building into a theatre.
 It was built in Rococo style, seats 200 spectators and has a table à confidence, a table which can be lowered through the floor to the basement to be set.
-Today Confidencen is the oldest Rococo theatre in Sweden, reopened in 1981 and run since then by Kjerstin Dellert.
+Today Confidencen is the oldest Rococo theatre in Sweden, reopened in 1981 and run by Kjerstin Dellert.

 Ulriksdal Palace had in the palace's northern wing originally a chapel, built in 1662 by architect Jean de la Vallée.
 The chapel was torn down during Gustav III's renovation of the palace in 1774.
 The present chapel was designed by architect Fredrik Wilhelm Scholander and was built in 1864–1865 in the palace garden, in Dutch new Renaissance style with a certain influences from Venice.

 Next to the palace is the greenhouse, today the Orangery Museum.
 The Orangery was built at the end of the 17th century by architect Nicodemus Tessin the Younger.
 Despite a number of later changes, Tessin's architecture still dominates the Orangery, which houses parts of the National Museum's sculpture collection, including works by the sculptors Johan Tobias Sergel, Carl Milles and Johan Niclas Byström.
 In 2005 the Orangery inspired the design of the music pavilion at Stålboga.